PengfeiRen96/SRN/README.md

 Put checkpoint/ in realtime/

 ## Prepare test data
-We provide some data collected by Kinect 2 in realtime/data/kinect2 for testing.
+We provide some data collected by Kinect V2 in realtime/data/kinect2 for testing.

-(Currently only kinectv2 and realsense R300 are supported.
+(Currently only Kinect V2 and realsense R300 are supported.
 If you want to use the depth map obtained by other sensors, you can configure the corresponding sensor parameters in run.py)

 ## Testing
 ```bash